jdmclatcher/file-explorer-helper/README.md

 Track the project development on [Trello](https://trello.com/b/gQziN8Dk/, "Trello Board")

-This project was made using Microsoft Visual Studio with C# and .NET
+This project was made using [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/community/, "Visual Studio Community") with C# and .NET

-NOTE: This program has permission to access and modify file names completely.
+**NOTE:** This program has permission to access and modify file names completely.
 This could result in file corruption.
 Use at your own risk.

 ## Credits

-Created by Jonathan McLatcher
+Created by Jonathan McLatcher.

 [Material Design in XAML](http://materialdesigninxaml.net/, "Material Design in XAML") was used for UI styling.